 - Discovered that pCaMKII is a key kinase in promoting alcohol self-administration and relapse.

 - Discovered that multiple genes are induced due to alteration in key signaling pathways in a variety of different tissues and brain regions by ethanol.

 - Discovered that brain dysmorphology mimics facial dysmorphology in models of fetal alcohol spectrum disorder (FASD).

 - Discovered that naltrexone activates the human frontal cortex.

 - Discovered that dopamine transients regulate attention and motivation and contribute to habit formation.

-The development of a simple and highly effective diagnostic tool, known as the CAGE Questionnaire, to identify alcoholism without putting people on the defensive or prompting denial.
-For more than 20 years, the CAGE has been taught to medical students, physicians and other health care professionals.
+- The development of a simple and highly effective diagnostic tool, known as the CAGE Questionnaire, to identify AUD without putting people on the defensive or prompting denial.
+For more than 40 years, the CAGE has been taught to medical students, physicians and other health care professionals.
 It has been utilized in many health care settings around the world.
-The Center for Alcohol Studies continues to train health care professionals to diagnose alcoholism and to detect alcohol abuse.
+The Center for Alcohol Studies continues to train health care professionals to diagnose AUD and to detect alcohol abuse.

-The Bowles Center for Alcohol Studies is dedicated to the prevention of substance abuse, alcoholism and fetal alcohol syndrome through education and advocacy.
-CAS Faculty developed curricula for NC educators to use in teaching the effects of alcohol.
-Additionally, faculty serve on state and national organizations involved in the prevention and treatment of substance abuse and abuse-related birth defects.
-Faculty advise state legislators regarding drunk driving laws, treatment for the state prison population, and other substance abuse related matters.
+The Bowles Center for Alcohol Studies is dedicated to the prevention of substance abuse, alcohol use disorder, and fetal alcohol syndrome through education and advocacy.
+CAS faculty developed curricula for NC educators to use in teaching the effects of alcohol.
+Additionally, faculty serve on state and national organizations involved in the prevention and treatment of substance abuse and abuse-related congenital disorders.
+Faculty advise state legislators regarding drunk driving laws, treatment for the state prison population, and other substance abuse-related matters.

 Educational speakers are available for civic, social and community organizations.

-Alcoholism, substance abuse, chemical dependence, alcohol-related birth defects, liver and brain damage are preventable diseases.
+Alcohol use disorder, substance abuse, chemical dependence, alcohol-related congenital disorders, and liver and brain damage are preventable diseases.